The Common, Danbury

 • Pre-launch viewings available now, full details and photos coming mid-April

-This 4 bedroom chalet was built in1910 by 'Bakers of Danbury' and sits on a 'double width' plot, the left hand side going back further than the right.
+Built in 1910 by the esteemed 'Bakers of Danbury,' the house boasts a unique character and sits on a generous double-width plot, with the left side extending further back than the right.

 HALL

-The front door leads through to a surprisingly long hallway which runs from the front to the back of the house.
+Upon entering, you are greeted by a surprisingly long hallway that runs from the front to the back of the house.
+This hallway sets the tone for the spacious and well-thought-out layout of the home.

-To the right of the hall were two rooms both accessed independently from the hall.
-These two rooms are now joined in the middle by a wide arch and the door to the rear room has been boarded up.
-So it is essentially a through Lounge-Dining Room.
-Both with Fireplaces, although both covered with either panelling or a gas fire.
+To the right of the hall are two rooms, both originally accessed independently.
+These rooms are now joined by a wide arch, creating a spacious through lounge-dining room.
+Both rooms feature fireplaces, though currently covered with either panelling or a gas fire, adding to the home's historical charm.

 REAR LOBBY

-A small rear lobby of the kitchen leads to the ground floor WC (previous outhouse, now joined to/within the main house).
+A small rear lobby off the kitchen leads to the ground floor WC, which was previously an outhouse but has since been integrated into the main house.

 1st FLOOR LANDING

-The Landing has a front window enjoying a pleasant outlook with the Danbury Common backdrop.
+A front window on the landing provides a pleasant outlook with the scenic backdrop of Danbury Common.

 ENSUITE SHOWER ROOM

-With a side facing window, freestanding shower, corner basin and WC.
+With a side facing window for natural light and fitted out with a freestanding Shower, a corner basin, and a WC.

 BATHROOM